Best Lighting Kits for Studio & Outdoor Use in 2026

 Key Features to Look for in a Lighting Kit

-- Brightness output (measured in lumens or watts)
+- Brightness output (lumens or watts)

 - Color accuracy (CRI 95+ recommended)